 2. Larger doors, more glass and more light

-Aluminium doors typically provide larger door leaf sizes than PVCu and timber doors.
+Aluminium french doors typically provide larger door leaf sizes than PVCu and timber doors.
 Most other materials give you door sizes of around 850mm – 900mm.
 Aluminium doors go well over 1m width with most systems.

 3. You can match other aluminium doors

 Aluminium is the best solution for matching French and bifolding doors.